siorpaes/DTMF-decoder/README.md

-Note: audio input sinal must be conditioned so to have DC offset See, for example: https://electronics.stackexchange.com/questions/14404/dc-biasing-audio-signal https://electronics.stackexchange.com/questions/5315/how-to-read-an-audio-signal-using-atmega328
+Note: audio input signal should be conditioned so to add DC offset to ADC input.
+See, for example:
+https://electronics.stackexchange.com/questions/14404/dc-biasing-audio-signal
+https://electronics.stackexchange.com/questions/5315/how-to-read-an-audio-signal-using-atmega328